 Electronic Portfolio Research.
 From 2008 to 2011, a team of Writing Program faculty participated in Cohort V of the Inter/ National Coalition for Electronic Portfolio Research.
 Team members learned more about the use of ePortfolios in composition and conducted several research projects to answer questions about how we can use our WRIT portfolios to foster student learning and professional development.
 We shared our findings with the faculty and with our coalition peers at regular cohort meetings.
 Our final report to the coalition, along with a number of documents and presentations related to the initiative, is available under the Electronic Portfolio Research tab on the Writing Program Portfolio site.
+Members included Hesse, Novak, Colby, Shultz-Colby, and Campbell.

 ESL Initiatives and Enhanced Sections of WRIT 1122 and 1133.
 In the 2010-2011 academic year, the Writing Program responded to a campus-wide need to support DU's first-year international students.
 In the winter quarter of 2011 we piloted several sections of "WRIT 1122 I"; we continued offering these as pilot courses in the winter of 2012.
-These courses are independent of the DU English Language Center.

-Prior to the fall registration periods, the Writing Program sends out an informational document to FSEM teachers and advisors, which provided guidelines for identifying which non-native speakers would benefit most from the WRIT 1122 I sections.
-In recent years, the International section enrollments have been declining, and program is considering alternatives to this model.
+Prior to the fall registration periods, the Writing Program sent out an informational document to FSEM teachers and advisors, which provided guidelines for identifying which non-native speakers would benefit most from the WRIT 1122 I sections.
+In recent years, the International section enrollments have been declining, and program discontinued this model.